clef/clef-wordpress/readme.txt

 Or:

-1. Download the latest version of WP Clef (via the download button at the top right).
+1. Download the latest version of Clef for WordPress (via the download button at the top right).
 1. Unzip the archive and upload the `wpclef` directory to the `/wp-content/plugins/` directory on your WordPress site.
 1. Activate the plugin through the "Plugins" menu in WordPress